Textualize/textual/docs/tutorial.md

 The `time` attribute has a simple float as the default value, so `self.time` will be `0` on start.

 The `on_mount` method is an event handler which is called then the widget is first added to the application (or _mounted_).
-In this method we call `set_interval` to create a timer which calls `self.update_time` sixty times a second.
+In this method we call [set_interval()][textual.message_pump.MessagePump.set_interval] to create a timer which calls `self.update_time` sixty times a second.
 This `update_time` method calculates the time elapsed since the widget started and assigns it to `self.time`.
 Which brings us to one of Reactive's super-powers.

 If you implement a method that begins with `watch_` followed by the name of a reactive attribute (making it a _watch method_), that method will be called when the attribute is modified.